Hannibal: Battle of Cannae

-In the spring of 216 BC, Hannibal took the initiative and seized the large supply depot at Cannae in the Apulian plain.
+In the spring of 216 BC Hannibal took the initiative and seized the large supply depot at Cannae in the Apulian plain.
 By capturing Cannae, Hannibal had placed himself between the Romans and their crucial sources of supply.
 Once the Roman Senate resumed their consular elections in 216 BC, they appointed Gaius Terentius Varro and Lucius Aemilius Paullus as consuls.
-In the meantime, the Romans hoped to gain success through sheer strength and weight of numbers, and they raised a new army of unprecedented size, estimated by some to be as large as 100,000 men, but more likely around 50,000–80,000.
+In the meantime, the Romans hoped to gain success through sheer strength and weight of numbers, and they raised an army of unprecedented size, estimated by some to be as large as 100,000 men but more likely around 50,000–80,000.

 The Romans and allied legions resolved to confront Hannibal and marched southward to Apulia.
-They eventually found him on the left bank of the Aufidus River, and encamped 6 mi away.
+They eventually found him on the left bank of the Aufidus River and encamped 6 mi away.
 On this occasion, the two armies were combined into one, the consuls having to alternate their command on a daily basis.
-According to Livy, Varro was a man of reckless and hubristic nature and it was his turn to command on the day of battle.
-(This account is possibly biased against Varro as its main source, Polybius, was a client of Paullus's aristocratic family whereas Varro was less distinguished.
-Some historians have suggested the sheer size of the army may have required both generals to command a wing each.
-This theory is supported by the fact that, after Varro survived the battle he was pardoned by the Senate, which would be peculiar if he were the sole commander at fault.)
+According to Livy, Varro was a man of reckless and hubristic nature, and it was his turn to command on the day of battle.
+This account is possibly biased against Varro as its main source, Polybius, was a client of Paullus's aristocratic family whereas Varro was less distinguished.
+Some historians have suggested that the sheer size of the army required both generals to command a wing each.
+This theory is supported by the fact that after Varro survived the battle he was pardoned by the Senate, which would be peculiar if he were the sole commander at fault.

 Hannibal capitalized on the eagerness of the Romans and drew them into a trap by using an envelopment tactic.
 This eliminated the Roman numerical advantage by shrinking the combat area.
 Hannibal drew up his least reliable infantry in the centre in a semicircle curving towards the Romans.
 Placing them forward of the wings allowed them room to fall back, luring the Romans after them, while the cavalry on the flanks dealt with their Roman counterparts.
 Hannibal's wings were composed of the Gallic and Numidian cavalry.
-The Roman legions forced their way through Hannibal's weak centre, but the Libyan mercenaries on the wings, swung around by the movement, menaced their flanks.
+The Roman legions forced their way through Hannibal's weak centre, but the Libyan mercenaries on the wings—swung around by the movement—menaced their flanks.

-The onslaught of Hannibal's cavalry was irresistible.
-Hannibal's chief cavalry commander, Maharbal, led the mobile Numidian cavalry on the right; they shattered the Roman cavalry opposing them.
-Hannibal's Iberian and Gallic heavy cavalry on the left, led by Hanno, defeated the Roman heavy cavalry, and then both the Carthaginian heavy cavalry and the Numidians attacked the legions from behind.
-As a result, the Roman army was hemmed in with no means of escape.
+The onslaught of Hannibal's cavalry was unstoppable.
+Hannibal's chief cavalry commander Maharbal led the mobile Numidian cavalry on the right which shattered the Roman cavalry opposing them.
+Hannibal's Iberian and Gallic heavy cavalry on the left, led by Hanno, defeated the Roman heavy cavalry after which both the Carthaginian heavy cavalry and the Numidians attacked the legions from behind.
+As a result, the Roman army was fully surrounded with no means of escape.